filippefrulli/portfolio/README.md

-# portfolio
+# Portfolio

-A new Flutter project.
+A simple responsive Flutter website.

-## Getting Started
+## Getting started with Flutter

 This project is a starting point for a Flutter application.